 A key to moving to a safety zone is the travel time.
 Underestimating the required time can be fatal, in the worst of circumstances.
 That may or may not have been one of the many factors involved in the deaths of 19 firefighters on the 2013 Yarnell Hill Fire in Arizona.

 Firefighters know how long it takes them to hike the three miles within less than 45 minutes while carrying 45 pounds as required by the Pack Test, or Work Capacity Test.
 From that it’s pretty easy to calculate their miles per hour.
 But that is on flat ground, a situation that is not always the case when escaping from a wildfire.
 Throw in steep uphill or downhill slopes, and the times will increase.

 Previous research on the subject includes:

-The title of the paper is, A LiDAR-based analysis of the effects of slope, vegetation density, and ground surface roughness on travel rates for wildland firefighter escape route mapping.
+- A paper published in 2017 looked at the use of LiDAR to analyze the effects of slope, vegetation density, and ground surface roughness on travel rates for wildland firefighters’ escape routes.

 - Research that studied crowd-sourced fitness data to estimate rates of foot travel on slopes and how it could be integrated into recommendations for escape routes.

 - A research paper that was published July 8, 2019, written by Michael J. Campbell, Wesley G. Page, Philip E. Dennison, and Bret W. Butler.
 It is titled, Escape Route Index: A Spatially-Explicit Measure of Wildland Firefighter Egress Capacity.

 A new study uses a different database for the speed at which fire crews can hike.
 It is titled, “Modeling Wildland Firefighter Travel Rates by Terrain Slope: Results from GPS-Tracking of Type 1 Crew Movement.” (download, 2.3 Mb)